unifuzz/overview/README.md

 ## Introduction

-UNIFUZZ is a platform which can be used to use or evaluate fuzzers conveniently.
+UNIFUZZ is a platform for using and evaluating fuzzers conveniently.
 UNIFUZZ consists of the following main components:
 - Useable Fuzzers
 - Benchmark